 three fun facts: gothenburg

 The oldest thing in the Museum of Gothenburg is the corpse of a 4500 year old man.
 I have not shown his skeleton here in case I have any gentle readers with delicate tummies.
-However, Gothenburg is not nearly that old.
+However, Gothenburg is not nearly as old as this decayed being.

 2) Happy New Year